skunkworks-africa/ken099-lunde/README.md

-Sure, I'll create an eye-catching README.md for your GitHub profile, Ken099-lunde. 😊

----

 # Hi there, I'm Ken099-lunde! 👋

 Welcome to my GitHub space where my passion for database technology and cybersecurity comes to life!